- Pets and Animals

 Lamb #8 - Caroline - Born April 2, 2014

 Caroline is the twin sister of Amber and both are such beautiful lambs in a color I have never had.
 Looks like dark chestnut.
 They both will change a lot though when growing up.
 Their mom is the ewe Wibbina.
 First of all, both will get a white fleece within the year and I'm sure their heads will change to a lighter color too, which we will call then a Mixed Fox color, a mixture of lighter and darker fox brown.

 Lamb #9 - Amber - Born April 2, 2014

 Amber is the twin sister of Caroline and she too has this special chestnut brown color.
 In real life Amber is 9 years old at this moment and I'm sure she will be very surprised to find her namesake on the web tomorrow.

 Lamb #10 - Timo - Born April 3, 2014

-Timo is in real life the brother of Amber (see above).
-In his sheep life he is the twin brother of the lamb MartyJo.
+Timo is the twin brother of the lamb MartyJo.
 He will probably turn out to be a beautiful Blue Fox colored ram.
-The signs for Blue Fox are the greyish mouth, the light circle around the eyes and the rosty color of the ears.
+The signs for Blue Fox are the grayish mouth, the light circle around the eyes and the rusty color of the ears.

 Lamb #11 - MartyJo - Born April 3, 2014